 Explore the Attractions of Akaroa Harbour

 In addition to the atmosphere, you will also be charmed by the well-preserved and pleasing architecture in the village.
-Discover boutique shops selling beautifully hand crafted and colourful clothing locally made and designed in New Zealand.
-In addition, discover the quality wool products New Zealand is famous for as you browse the streets.
-Exclusive homewares, artwork, quirky kiwiana, rocks, gems and crystals and high-quality NZ souvenirs will afford unique mementos of your time in this idyllic French styled hamlet.
+Discover boutique shops selling beautifully handcrafted and colourful clothing made and designed locally in New Zealand.
+Also, discover the quality wool products New Zealand is famous for as you browse the streets.
+Exclusive homewares, artwork, quirky Kiwiana, rocks, gems and crystals and high-quality NZ souvenirs will afford unique mementos of your time in this idyllic French styled hamlet.

 Wining and dining around Akaroa